 For the Whipped Icing:

 - In the bowl of a stand mixer fitted with the whisk attachment, whip together the heavy cream, cocoa powder, confectioners sugar and vanilla until stiff peaks form.
-If you’d like a more substantial frosting, add more confectioners sugar 1 TB at a time until you reach desired consistency.
+If you’d like a more substantial frosting, add more confectioners sugar 1 Tbsp at a time until you reach desired consistency.

 - At this point, you can either use the icing to frost the top of the cake in an even layer, or you can place a piping bag in a drinking glass, tip at the bottom and fill with the icing.